HKUDS/SSLRec/docs/User Guide.md

 ### Configuration
 Each model has its own different configuration, we write it in a ```yml``` file (e.g., [lightgcn.yml](https://github.com/HKUDS/SSLRec/blob/main/config/modelconf/lightgcn.yml)).
 In a ```yml``` file, the following keys are required:
-+ ```optimizer```: It contains necessary information to create an optimizer, such as the name of that optimizer and learing rate.
++ ```optimizer```: It contains necessary information to create an optimizer, such as the name of that optimizer and learning rate.
 + ```train```: It contains the setting of training process, such as the number of epochs, the size of each batch and so on.
 + ```test```: It sets the necessary configuration for evaluation, such as metrics, etc.
 + ```data```: It determines which dataset to use.